-The permanently restricted net assets as at 31 December 2021 of USD 339,041K (2020: USD 303,744K) represent the amounts held in both the USD and EUR endowment funds which includes the principal together with interest earned, changes in market value less management fees and income released - and cash and cash equivalents.
+The permanently restricted net assets as at 31 December 2022 of USD 275,078K (2021: USD 339,041K) represent the amounts held in both the USD and EUR endowment funds, excluding the loan and the balance of the contribution towards the interest on the loan, which includes the principal together with interest earned, changes in market value less management fees and income released - and cash and cash equivalents.
 The movements are reported in the Statement of Activities.

-The annual return of the endowment in 2021 was 11.4% (2020: 13.6%) against a policy benchmark return (US inflation plus 4%) of 11.3% over the same period.
-Over the one-year period in 2021, this positive performance was a result of positive returns across major asset classes in USD terms.
+The annual return of the endowment in 2022 was -16.3% (2021: 11.4%) against a policy benchmark return (US inflation plus 4%) of 10.7% over the same period.
+Over the one-year period in 2022, this negative performance was a result of negative returns across major asset classes in USD terms.